What Are Medicare Supplement Guaranteed-Issue Rights?

 What happens: Your Medicare Advantage plan leaves Medicare or stops giving care in your area, or you move out of the plan’s service area.

-What you can do with guaranteed issue: As early as 60 calendar days before your coverage ends but not more than 63 days after your coverage ends, you can apply for a Medicare Supplement policy if you decide to switch to Original Medicare rather than enrolling in another Medicare Advantage plan.
-Your Medicare Supplement coverage won’t begin until your Medicare Advantage coverage ends.
+What you can do with guaranteed issue: As early as 60 calendar days before your coverage ends but not more than 63 days after your coverage ends, you can apply for a Medicare Supplement insurance plan if you decide to switch to Original Medicare rather than enrolling in another Medicare Advantage plan.
+Your Medicare Supplement basic benefits won’t begin until your Medicare Advantage coverage ends.

 Situation 2: You have Original Medicare (Part A and Part B) combined with an employer group health plan or union coverage that pays after Medicare pays its share of covered costs.